19 Things to Know Before Moving to Orlando, FL

 14. Orlando is Big on Theme Parks

-It's no secret that Orlando is big on theme parks.
-Disney World is likely the most well-known, with campuses including Magic Kingdom, Epcot, and Hollywood Studios.
-From Mickey Mouse to Yoda, there is no shortage of characters entertaining visitors throughout the various parks.
+Did we mention that Orlando has a lot of theme parks?
+Just in case we missed it, Disney World lives here, and is likely the most well-known attraction, with campuses including Magic Kingdom, Epcot, and Hollywood Studios.
+From Mickey Mouse to Yoda, there’s no shortage of characters entertaining visitors throughout the various parks.

 Universal Studios is home to the Wizarding World of Harry Potter, attracting nearly 11 million visitors each year.
 Legoland Florida is located in nearby Winter Haven.
 The interactive, 150-acre theme park features more than 50 rides, shows, and attractions.